 Lighting an outdoor entryway serves several important functions for the threshold of your home.
 A well-lit front entry welcome guests, enables a bright, safe passage, let’s you identify visitors and, of course, makes that ever-important first impression of your home.
 Selecting the right lighting in this space includes choosing the right size, style and more.
 This FAQ will walk you through finding outdoor entryway lighting that suits you best.

 Q: What are the main considerations for choosing an outdoor entry light?

 A: You’ll want to take note of your home’s architectural style so your outdoor fixtures complement it.
 Also, large windows near the entrance that allow indoor light out affect how much light you’ll need for your entryway.
 A roof or covered porch over the entrance will similarly influence your outdoor entryway lighting plan.

-Q: What types of outdoor entryway lighting are available?
+Q: What types of outdoor entryway lighting are there?

-A: The range is almost as extensive as with indoor lighting, and includes sconces, hanging pendants, flush and semi-flush ceiling, and recessed lighting.
-Typically you’ll choose a few to work together and the lighting can be layered, similar to indoor areas.
+A: The most common choice is modern outdoor wall lighting, but you could also look to hanging pendants, flush and semi-flush ceiling lights and recessed lighting.
+Typically, you’ll choose a few to work together and the lighting can be layered, similar to indoor areas.